KLL535/ComfyUI_SimpleButcher/README.md

 ## Node 3: Simple Lora Loader
 This tool can load multiple LoRAs described in Forge style, such as `<lora:name:1.0>` or `<lora:name:unet=1.0:te=0.75>`.
 It recognizes both file names and internal LoRA names obtained from the metadata of `*.safetensors` files via the `ss_output_name` field.
-Upon initialization, it generates a `lora_name.json` dictionary, saving it in the LoRA folder to expedite future operations.
-Additionally, it creates a set of LoRA templates within the `__txt` directory.
-The hash values for all LoRAs are computed and stored once for efficient retrieval.
-For updates: if you update LoRAs place, add new LoRA, simply delete these files (`lora_name.json` and the LoRA templates) and press F5 in Confy-UI to reload them.
+When the workflow is first run, a dictionary `lora_name.json` is generated to store the lora paths, internal names and hash, and is saved in the LoRA folder to speed up future operations.
+Hash values ​​for all LoRA are calculated once and stored in `*.sha256` files next to each LoRA.
+If there are many files and the hash has not been calculated before, this process may take a long time.
+If you update LoRAs place, add new LoRA, simply click button `Update LoRA dictionary` and run workflow, this will update the file `lora_name.json`.

 #### Input:
 - `model` - *MODEL* - The diffusion model the LoRA will be applied to.